Arntzen-Software/parallel-gs/README.md

 ### Known missing features

-- FIFO readback mode.
-This should be fairly trivial to add, but only relevant when doing proper integration in PCSX2, or other PS2 emulators.
-  There is already code in place to support readbacks with proper synchronization.
 - EXTWRITE feedback in CRTC.
 I have not found any games using this, but should not be hard in theory.
 - AA1 implementation is questionable.
 There are many details which are unknown to me how it's supposed to work exactly.